arachne-threat-intel/thread/documentation/database.md

 PostgreSQL is available in all Ubuntu versions by default.
 For other environments, you may refer to the [PostgreSQL website](https://www.postgresql.org/download/) to download it.

-A required Python package is `psycopg2`.
-[Pre-requisites](https://www.psycopg.org/docs/install.html#prerequisites) must be fulfilled.
+A required Python package is `psycopg`.
+Please refer to [this link](https://www.psycopg.org/psycopg3/docs/basic/install.html#pure-python-installation) for installation guidance.
 (This package is currently commented-out of the [requirements file](../requirements.txt), you may uncomment it to be included in your requirements-installation step.)

 ### 2. Create User